MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 The following sections provide brief descriptions for these Microsoft-built connectors.
 You can get more information in the linked articles for each connector.

 - **[Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction)**.
 With this Microsoft Graph connector, users in your organization can search for files and content stored in Azure Blob containers.
-The Data Lake Storage connector also indexes hierarchy-enabled folders in Data Lake Storage accounts that you specify.
+The Azure Data Lake Storage Gen2 connector also indexes hierarchy-enabled folders in Azure Data Lake Storage Gen2 accounts that you specify.
 Learn more about the [Azure Data Lake Storage Gen2 connector](azure-data-lake-connector.md).

 - **Enterprise websites**.
 With this Microsoft Graph connector, users in your organization can search over pages in any non-SharePoint enterprise website.